-There’s a general structure for query letters, but there are also specifics about which literary agents may have differing personal preferences.
-In this post, I draw on what I’ve learnt from giving feedback on an estimated thirty queries, and reading a similar number of successful ones, to provide structure and advice on specifics (with tips on how to identify literary agent preferences 😉.)
+There’s a general structure for query letters and query letter pitches, but there are also specifics about which literary agents may have differing personal preferences.
+In the query letter tips below, I outline what I’ve learnt from giving feedback on an estimated forty queries, and reading a similar number of successful ones, to provide structure and advice on specifics (with tips on how to identify literary agent preferences 😉.)

 Beginning Your Letter

 The Greeting Yes, you want your greeting to be professional, but the formal “Dear Mr/ Mx/ Mz etc” may sound distancing, requires you to check a female literary agent’s marital status, and runs the risk of misgendering a literary agent.
 As a literary agent is a potential partner in bringing your book into the world, I prefer just Dear First Name, as do a few literary agents in this thread.
 If you’re not sure how best to greet an agent, you might like to do a Twitter search of their @, #AskAgent and ‘greeting’ to see if they’ve tweeted a preference.

 If you Prepare Queries for Multiple Agents At Once -make sure you have their name right!
 Have a system to ensure you fill details like names and personalisation correctly- every submission.
 I fill in the email subject line for all first, name for each, personalisation for each, then copy the pitch, sometimes altering the bio to suit the agent, then paste my sign off and contact details.
 Is spelling an agent’s name wrong cause for rejection?
 Not for Kortney Price -just don’t call her “Dear Sir” 😉.